Please ensure Javascript is enabled for purposes of website accessibility

 dollar-sign-from-small-to-big-on-staircase-ladder-bond-ladder

 If interest rates are rising, the new investments will have higher coupon rates than the investments rolling off the bottom of the ladder, and your yield will gradually rise.
-This is particularly valuable in uncertain markets as it allows you to avoid locking assets entirely in either low-yielding, short-term bonds or higher-yielding bonds that will decline in value as rates continue rising (as with Silicon Valley Bank).
+If rates remain flat, the longer maturity at the top of the ladder typically commands higher rates in a normal interest rate environment.
+This is particularly valuable in uncertain markets as it allows you to avoid locking assets entirely in either low-yielding, short-term bonds or higher-yielding bonds that will decline in value if rates rise.

-For example, if you wanted to create a bond ladder today, you could buy bonds maturing in 2023, 2024 and 2025.
-When your 2023 bond matures, you would invest the proceeds in a 2026 bond, which will most likely be offering a higher interest rate than currently available bonds.
+For example, if you wanted to create a bond ladder today, you could buy bonds maturing in 2026, 2027 and 2028.
+When your 2026 bond matures, you would invest the proceeds in a 2029 bond, which would typically offer higher rates than your shorter-term bonds given the longer time to maturity.

 [text_ad]

 While longer-term bonds yield more, shorter-duration fixed-income investments carry less interest rate risk.
-In other words, if you expect rates to continue heading higher, you’ll want your longest-dated bond to still mature fairly soon (probably within five years) so you’re not stuck holding a bunch of very low-yield fixed-income investments for a long time.
+In other words, if you expect rates to begin heading higher (say if the Fed signals that rates will remain high longer than the market expects), you’ll want your longest-dated bond to still mature fairly soon (probably within five years) so you’re not stuck holding a bunch of low-yield fixed-income investments for a long time.

 In an interview we did with value investor and former longtime Cabot analyst J. Royden Ward, he described a bond ladder as such: